abhishekdbihani/deeplabV3_pores-grains/README.md

 ```

 ## 4) Inference:
 The trained model can be used for segmentation of any SEM mudrock images.
+The dataset used to test our model is located [here](https://github.com/abhishekdbihani/deeplabV3_pores-grains/tree/master/dataset/data/JPEG_test).

 Command:
 ```bash
 python inference.py --data_dir DATA_DIR --infer_data_list INFER_DATA_LIST --model_dir MODEL_DIR